 - Anyone who believes, through the perpetrator's deceit, that the perpetrator is the victim's spouse

 - Anyone who is under the legal custody or supervision of a state agency, a county, a municipality, or a political subdivision cannot legally consent to sex with an employee of the supervising or custodial agency.
 This includes jail and prison inmates, wards of the state, those in DHS custody, and students.

 First Degree Rape includes sex with a person under the age of 14 by a person over the age of 18; rape perpetrated through force, violence, or the threat of force or violence; rape by instrumentation resulting in great bodily harm; and rape by instrumentation of a victim under the age of 14.
 Under §21-1115 of the Oklahoma criminal code,

 Rape in the First Degree is punishable by a minimum of 5 years in prison and a maximum penalty of death.
 All acts of rape which do not constitute First Degree Rape are considered Second Degree Rape.
 Crimes such as apparently consensual sex with a person not legally able to provide that consent, often referred to as statutory rape, are categorized as Rape in the Second Degree.
 Second Degree Rape is punishable by 1-15 years in prison.

 Both First and Second Degree Rape convictions require the convicted party to comply with the Oklahoma Sex Offender Registration Act.
 As a registered sex offender, a person faces years--even a lifetime--of continued restrictions and mandates.
 If you have been accused of rape, whether in the first or second degree, it is important that you quickly find legal defense representation.
-Visit our website to find a lawyer who can help you.
+Contact us today to find a lawyer who can help you.